-A Cosmos reflected Rosemarie Trockel's interest in creating a space for ideas to exist between different disciplines, past and present.
-Many of the objects and artworks, selected by Trockel in dialogue with curator Lynne Cooke, produced a context for the artist's work within other fields of inquiry, such as the natural sciences and natural history.
+Trockel has long been admired for her highly independent and influential practice.
+A Cosmos reflected her interest in creating a space for ideas to exist between different disciplines, past and present.
+Many of the objects and artworks, selected by Trockel in dialogue with curator Lynne Cooke, produced a context for the artist’s work within other fields of inquiry, such as the natural sciences and natural history.

 Watercolours painted by the pioneering botanist Maria Sibylla Merian sat alongside intricate models of marine invertebrates crafted by Leopold and Rudolf Blaschka, initially used as research tools by naturalists who had no access to living specimens.
 Works by self-taught artists, such as Judith Scott and James Castle, were presented in parallel with films, such as Władysław Starewicz’s early, pioneering stop-motion animation of 1912, The Cameraman’s Revenge.